ADACS-Australia/adacs_template_python_base/docs/content/configuring_services.md

     To work with this codebase, you will require a *GitHub* account ([go here to get one](https://github.com)).

-    Branch permissions for the project repository should be configured as follows:
+    Branch permissions for the main project repository should be configured only permit merges from pull requests.
+To do so, navigate to `Settings->Branches->Add branch ruleset` and:

-    - Protect the main branch to only permit merges from pull requests.
-This can be done by clicking on the 'branches' tab and clicking on the 'Protect this branch' button for the 'main' branch.
-    - Select 'Require status checks to pass before merging' when you set-up this branch protection rule.
+        - give the Ruleset whatever name you'd like (e.g. `Protect Main`)
+        - set `Enforecement status` to `Active`
+        - add a `Target Branch` targeting criteria by pattern and type `main`
+        - select `Require a pull request before merging`
+        - select `Require status checks to pass` and add `Pull Request` from GitHub Actions as a required check

     This will ensure that all CI/CD tests pass before a merge to the main branch can be made.

     Several secrets need to be configured by navigating to `Settings->Secrets->Actions` and adding the following:

-    - To host the project documentation on *Read the Docs** (see below), the following secrets need to be set (see below for where to find these values):
+    - To host the project documentation on *Read the Docs* (see below), the following secrets need to be set (see below for where to find these values):

         - **RTD_WEBHOOK_TOKEN**, and
         - **RTD_WEBHOOK_URL**